makethunder/terraform-provider-fleet/README.md

 ## Usage

-This terraform plugin supports basic connections to the ETCD endpoint, the HTTP API endpoint, and over SSH

-The configuration mimics the fleetctl tool.
+This terraform plugin supports the same connections as fleetctl.
+The configuration mimics the fleetctl tool as well.

-Here are the configuration names, default values, and optional status from the terraform provider schema:
+Here are the configuration names, default values, descriptions, and required values from the terraform provider schema:

 ```
 schema.Schema{